What is Necrotic Ring Spot?

-- The disease may be caused by improper mowing and watering (refer to Weed Man mowing and watering Fact Sheets for proper maintenance procedures).
+- The disease may be caused by improper mowing and watering.
 Discuss maintenance procedures with your Weed Man.
 If the lawn is put under stress the disease may occur.

 - The disease takes the form of perfectly shaped rings of yellowed out grass with healthy grass growing within the ring.

 - The grass blades appear straw yellow and die from the tip down.

 - As a result of its appearance, the disease is also referred to as "frog-eye".

 - The disease first attacks very early in the season and becomes especially visible during warm weather.

 - Necrotic Ring usually attacks sodded lawns but may also attack seeded lawns in both sun and shade.